- Engineering & Production Changes, Restoration Hints & Suggestions,

 The top band covers 20-43MC and this is where most of the problems in tracking and lack of sensitivity or stability are encountered.
 The SX-28 performs no worse than any other 1940 receiver at those frequencies.

-One should remember that the design of the SX-28 is over 65 years old but in its day, its performance was equal to or (in some cases) better than the competition's receivers.
+One should remember that the design of the SX-28 is pushing eighty years old but in its day, its performance was equal to or (in some cases) better than the competition's receivers.
 It can't compare to the performance of a modern ICOM, Yaesu or Kenwood.
-Sixty years of receiver design and electronic evolution have taken place since the SX-28 was new.
-It is fair, though, to compare the SX-28 to its 1940 contemporaries.
+Almost eighty years of receiver design and electronic evolution have taken place since the SX-28 was new.
+It is fair, though, to compare the SX-28 to some of its 1940 contemporaries.

 |The National HRO Senior was the top receiver from National from early 1935 up to the last tube-type variant of the mid-1950s, the HRO-60.
 The HRO Sr. is an excellent CW receiver with great sensitivity, low-front-end noise and incredible bandspread.
 The HRO Sr. also provides double pre-selection on all coil assemblies, so two RF amplifiers are used at all times.
 A separate power supply is required and the HRO lacks a powerful audio section utilizing only a single-ended 42 (or 2A5 on early models.)
 It has great a crystal filter for selectivity, which works wonders on either AM or CW, however few amateurs ever used it enough to appreciate it.
 No Noise Limiter was used in the HRO until the post-war HRO-5TA1 was introduced.
 No Antenna Trim is provided on the HRO so the 1st RF Amp stage on each coil has to be aligned to the station antenna used on that band.
 The Sperry Gyroscope based Micrometer dial is fabulous but provides no direct calibration leaving the operator to check the dial readout versus a graph.
 Resetability of the dial to a known logged frequency is precise, however the dial is not illuminated.
 The Plug-in coil assemblies were part of what gave the HRO its low-noise figure but they are a hassle to store when not in use and changing bands is a pain.
 Also, when changing coil assemblies from general coverage to bandspread, four small screws have to be removed and screwed in different holes.
 No doubt, National figured that the hams would leave the coils set for bandspread.
 The HRO was always promoted in QST, with every issue featuring photos of ham stations showing the HRO center-stage, perhaps giving a somewhat biased perspective of just how popular the HRO was.
 After all, it was expensive, required several accessories (like Power Supply, Coils, Speaker) and lacked easy versatility.
 On the positive side, the ham bandspread is the best that can be found on a vintage receiver and the sensitivity unbeatable.
 If you are interested in working CW-DX, the HRO Sr. is a fabulous choice.|